[ HOME ] [ MAKING A HALF HOUR SOLAR COOKER ] [ SMALLER WOOD GAS STOVE ]

 After 2 minutes the stove starts to really burn well.

-Immediately after lighting there is a bit of smoke and sputtering, but after a couple of minutes the reaction is set up and the burn really takes off.
-The air is sucked in the outer holes of the big can and gets heated in the space between the 2 cans.
-It then rushes into the burner can in quite strong jets.
-This nicely heated air boosts combustion quite alot.
+The air is sucked in the outer holes at the base of the big can and gets heated in the space between the 2 cans.
+It then rushes into the burner can through the holes at the top of the smaller burner can in quite strong jets.
+This nicely heated air boosts combustion quite a lot.
 It is hard to photograph but further down I have a pretty good picture of the jets.
+This extra hot air helps burn any remaining wood gas.
+Combustion is sustained by the holes at the bottom of the can and improved by the jets at the top of the can.

 If I take the pot off for a few seconds, the jets are visible.
 You can see at the top, round flames where the holes are, and the hot air is rushing in boosting combustion.
 Lower there are a couple of jets visible blowing from the side of the can towards the centre.
 The patterns is not stable with the pot removed but start up again once the pot is replaced.
-Flames showing jets
+Jets visible as round flames on top and jets on the bottom of picture.

-I have this high tech kettle designed to speed up boiling on a gas stove.
-It has a hollow ring open towards the inside with holes on the outside.
-Inside this channel / ring there is a springlike wire.
-The flame is trapped inside the channel and the heat is quickly exchanged to the copper bottom.
-This kettle boils much faster than a regular pot and would work really well on the Woodgas set up.
-I'm not going to put it on because I'm too lazy to clean it up after!
+This kettle boils much faster than a regular pot when heated on a gas flame and would work really well on the Woodgas set up.
+I'm not going to test it because I'm too lazy to clean it up after!

 emails: Christine